-- 9.1 The University policies listed below are also relevant in seeking to ensure the health, safety andwellbeing of children and adults at risk:
+- 15.1 The University policies listed below are also relevant in seeking to ensure the health, safety andwellbeing of children and adults at risk:

+- Admissions Policy (Applicant Services)

+- Criminal Convictions Policy (QAE)

+- Criminal Records Check Policy (People & Culture)

 - Data Protection Policy

 - Health & Safety Policy

-- Recruitment Policy (HR)

 - Staff Code of Conduct

 - Student Disciplinary Policy and Procedure

 - Students Off Campus Policy

 - Staff Prevent Policy

+- Recruitment Policy (People & Culture)

-- Research Integrity and Ethics Handbook
+- Research Integrity and Ethics Policy

-- Criminal Records Check Policy (HR)

-- Admissions Policy (Applicant Services)

-- Criminal Convictions Policy (QAE)
+- Whistleblowing Policy (People & Culture)

-- 9.2 The implementation of this Policy is monitored by the Health & Safety Group.

-- 9.3 The Health & Safety Group shall review this policy and procedure regularly (e.g., every year) to ensure that it continues to meet legal requirements and reflects best practice.

-16 LIST OF ACTIVITIES REQUIRING RISK ASSESSMENT
+16 INDICATIVE LIST OF ACTIVITIES REQUIRING RISK ASSESSMENT

-- 17.1 Activities that should be risk assessed where they may involve children or adults at risk, include, but are not limited to: - a) teaching, supervision, and support of enrolled students who are under 18, where the activity is not 'merely incidental' to the provision of that activity for adults; - b) in person and online interviews which are carried out with mainly unaccompanied under 18s; - c) overnight residential events for children, organised by the University, and without their parents or teachers present; - d) provision of health, medical and welfare services by regulated healthcare or social care professionals; - e) summer schools / short courses / events organised by the University; - f) research undertaken as part of a studentship with the University and/or by a member of staff or a student under the auspices of the University; - g) work experience, internships, and employment of children by the University; - h) students on work placements in schools and colleges; - i) school and college pupils visiting the University for events/open days; - j) enhancement, outreach, and recruitment activity with schools and colleges; - k) use of University facilities by external organisations such as the cinema, studios, and performance spaces; - 1:1 meetings with prospective students; - m) Community events and festivals where children may attend with or without parents.

-n) Any online engagement with children or adults at risk specifically.
+- 16.1 Activities that should be risk assessed where they may involve children or adults at risk, include, but are not limited to: - a) teaching, supervision, and support of enrolled students who are under 18, where the activity is not 'merely incidental' to the provision of that activity for adults; - b) in person and online interviews which are carried out with mainly unaccompanied under 18s;

+- overnight residential events for children, organised by the University, and without their parents or teachers present; - d) provision of health, medical and welfare services by regulated healthcare or social care professionals; - e) summer schools / short courses / events organised by the University; - f) research undertaken as part of a studentship with the University and/or by a member of staff or a student under the auspices of the University; - g) work experience, internships, and employment of children by the University; - h) students on work placements in schools and colleges; - i) school and college pupils visiting the University for events/open days; - i) enhancement, outreach, and recruitment activity with schools and colleges; - use of University facilities by external organisations such as the cinema, studios, and performance spaces; - I) 1:1 meetings with prospective students; - m) Community events and festivals where children may attend with or without parents. - n) Any online engagement with children or adults at risk specifically.